jecaro/circuix-sword/README.md

   Wi-Fi 7 hardware; use nl80211
 - [ ] Implement a new HUD
 - [ ] Find a way to toggle to HDMI out
+- [ ] Use emulationstation instead of retroarch
+- [ ] Find a nice theme for emulationstation
+- [ ] Show an image during boot
+- [ ] Find a way to use an existing image and then configure the wifi
+- [ ] Remove nix store path into retroarch.cfg

 Create the inital sd image:
 ```